Drive

 About the Author

-Elaine Sexton is the author of four collections of poetry: Sleuth (New Issues, 2003), Causeway (New Issues, 2008), and Prospect/Refuge (Sheep Meadow Press, 2015), and Drive (Grid Books, 2022).
+Elaine Sexton is the author of four collections of poetry: Sleuth (New Issues, 2003), Causeway (New Issues, 2008), Prospect/Refuge (Sheep Meadow Press, 2015), and Drive (Grid Books, 2022).
 Her poems, reviews, and artwork have appeared in numerous journals, anthologies, and sites, including American Poetry Review, O! the Oprah Magazine, and Poetry.
 She is a member of the faculty of the Writing Institute of Sarah Lawrence College, and frequent guest faculty at various writing and art centers in the US and abroad.
 She a member of the National Book Critics Circle, and lives in New York City and the North Fork of Long Island.